The holy grail for many runners is to unlock the secret to become a faster, stronger and less injury-prone runner.

 The definition of mindful running is to become mentally connected with your body during a run.

-The best way to do this is to get rid of any distractions on your run, so this means running without your phone, watch and any other technology that you may use.
+The best way to do this is to get rid of any distractions on your run, such as your phone or sportswatch.

 Running tip #22: Run without a watch